outofthisworldapps/work-travel/WORK TRAVEL.md

   - Delete button.
 - **Segment Details**: Each leg shows:
   - Flight number (e.g., "FI 642").
-  - **Departure Date**: Single date picker (vertical scrolling calendar, like trip dates).
+  - **Departure Date**: Simple dropdown selector showing all dates within the trip duration.
-    - User selects only the departure date.
     - Arrival date is **auto-calculated** based on departure and arrival times.
     - If arrival time is earlier than departure time, it's next day (redeye flight).
     - Displayed as: `→ Wed Apr 13` (arrow with arrival date).